turboderp/exllama/README.md

     python webui/app.py -d <path_to_model_files>

-Note that sessions are stored in `~/exllama_sessions/`.
-You can change the location of the sessions storage with `-sd` if you want.
+Note that sessions are stored in `~/exllama_sessions/` by default.
+You can change that location with `-sd` if you want.

 ## Docker

 For security benefits and easier deployment, it is also possible to run the web UI in an isolated docker container.
 Note: the docker image currently only supports NVIDIA GPUs.

 ### Requirements

 - [Docker](https://docs.docker.com/engine/install/)
 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)